manojpujari40/GitGrapher/README.md

 Generate stats for your profile.

 > [!IMPORTANT]
 > This website create a chart using chart.js and also using github api.
 The github api has limit, when it touch the limit it will not create chart.
+Today it touched the limit.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/Harshit2012/GitGrapher?tab=MIT-1-ov-file#readme)
 ![GitHub Release](https://img.shields.io/github/v/release/harshit2012/GitGrapher)